Diet

 Pros:

--Provide extra moisture-Easy to feed-More similar to cat’s natural diet
+-More similar to cat’s natural diet

 Cons:

--Canned food only diet is not good-More expensive compare to kibbles in terms of the same calorie
+-More expensive compare to kibbles in terms of the same calorie

 Brands that we recommend: Instinct, Rawz, Farmina, Feline Natural, Fromm, Open Farm, Lotus, Tiki Cats, Ziwi Peak